EphraimFriedman/Restaurant-review/part-3/README.md

 ## Releases
+The releases describe features to build out in your web application.
+Each release will describe what to build, not how to build it.
+Apply best practices.
+For example, the releases contain mockups of the application.
+In the mockups, the URLs are omitted from the browser's address bar.
+You should determine the appropriate path for each page based on the conventions / patterns you've learned in Phase 2.

 ### Pre-release:  Setup

 We'll need to make sure that everything is set up before we begin working on